Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Improving Multilingual CLIP for Low-Resource Languages

-\textbf{Results.} Table \ref{tab:res:train_onelang} displays the results of language adaptation.
-For low-resource languages (\textit{xh}, \textit{si}, \textit{lo}, \textit{my}, and \textit{eu}), we observe massive improvements, outperforming prior best results by wide margins.
+\paragraph{Results.} Table \ref{tab:res:train_onelang} displays the results.
+For low-resource languages (\textit{xh}, \textit{si}, \textit{lo}, \textit{my}, and \textit{eu}), we observe massive improvements.
 In contrast, the adaptation brings performance losses for high-resource languages (e.g., \textit{de} and \textit{zh}).
 We hypothesize that constraining the representation space of a target language to English representations is beneficial for low-resource languages with semantically poor initial representations, but detrimental for high-resource languages with semantically accurate initial representations.
 For both OpenCLIP and M-CLIP, adaptation with the MSE objective on parallel sentences yields the best results.
 Overall, the trends in performance changes from language adaptation are very similar between OpenCLIP and M-CLIP, despite the fact that they were obtained using very different training procedures and trained on datasets with different language distributions.
 This suggests that this commonality in language adaptation behavior stems from the initialization of the text encoder with XLM-R weights.